 - A clogged showerhead: The responsibility for such falls squarely on the lot owner because the showerhead is an internal fixture.

-A broken kitchen sink that causes water damage to your lot and the neighbour’s unit: Any plumbing issue within your airspace including sinks, dishwashers, baths, and toilets are the lot owner’s responsibility.
+- A broken kitchen sink that causes water damage to your lot and the neighbour’s unit: Any plumbing issue within your airspace, including sinks, dishwashers, baths, and toilets, is the lot owner’s responsibility.
 However, the owners’ corporation may take responsibility for some of the issues.

 - Water leaks into your lot from a neighbouring lot: This depends on the source of water that’s running off.
-If the source of the leak is common property, it is the owners’ corporation responsibility.
+If the source of the leak is common property, it is the owners’ corporation's responsibility, typically managed through Strata Admin Services.
 If it is as a result of an overwatered neighbouring lot, it is the lot owner’s responsibility.

 Exceptions to the above instances include damage as a result of a damaged hot water system.
 For instance, if the hot water unit serves only a single lot, it is the responsibility of the lot owner to maintain it.
 He is also responsible for other expenses such as its wiring to the property, regardless of where it is located.